fabio-gabriel/threejs-CG/README.md

 Github Link: https://github.com/fabio-gabriel/threejs-CG

 Final project for the Computer Graphics 2025.1 class.
 Here you will find a three.js scene of some old timey ships floating in the ocean.
+You can click on the ship to push it around.

 ## how to run
 `npx vite`